sourabhdesai/notedrop_backend/README.md

 	    {
 		    success : true,
 		    message : {
-			    ID    : (String of User's Database ID) notes : (Array of String IDs for Notes belonging to User) }
+			    ID      : (String of User's Database ID) notes   : (Array of String IDs for Notes belonging to User) friends : (Array of String IDs for Users that this User is friends with) }
 	    }